 4. Do you sustain the President of the Church of Jesus Christ of Latter-day Saints as the Prophet, Seer, and Revelator and as the only person on the earth who possesses and is authorized to exercise all priesthood keys?
 Do you sustain members of the First Presidency and the Quorum of the Twelve Apostles as prophets, seers, and revelators?
 Do you sustain the other General Authorities and local authorities of the Church?

-Perhaps a better question would be “Do you uphold the President of the Church of Jesus Christ of Latter-day Saints as the only person on the earth who possesses and is authorized to exercise all priesthood keys that have been given to our church“.
+Perhaps a better question would be “Do you uphold the President of the Church of Jesus Christ of Latter-day Saints as the highest mortal church authority and only person on the earth who possesses and is authorized to exercise all priesthood keys which we believe the church to posses?“

 5. Do you live the law of chastity?

 As defined in the temple—sex only between a man and woman who are legally and lawfully wedded—Yes.
 I have never had sex with anyone but my wife.
-Nor am I, nor have I been, unfaithful to her in any way.
+Nor am I, nor have I been, sexually unfaithful to her.

-But the law of chastity as defined by myself or Jesus in the Sermon on the Mount — no. It is a law that was made purposefully so lofty and idealistic as to be nearly impossible to keep (an absolute lack of selfishness in sexual desire).
+But the law of chastity as defined by myself or Jesus in the Sermon on the Mount — no. It is a law that was made purposefully so lofty and idealistic as to be nearly impossible to keep (an absolute lack of lust, which I define as selfishness in sexual desire).
 Christ’s whole point in saying “whosoever looketh on a woman to lust after her hath committed adultery with her already in his heart” was to show the pharasaically minded Jews that they were all guilty of sin.
 Just as saying “whosoever is angry with his brother” is under the same judgement as those who kill.
-As in “you’re all murderers in sense, so don’t put too much emphasis on the letter of the law—look to the Spirit of the law and treating others as you would be treated instead”.
+As in “you’re all murderers in sense, so don’t put too much emphasis on the letter of the law—look to the Spirit of the law and treating others as you would be treated instead.
+Realize you always fall short of the law and try and be better!”
 Like the Mosaic Law, the LDS strictures on chastity are useful and generally good for youth and society.
 But I think Christ’s Sermon on the Mount was trying to counter this type of pharisaical rigidity in moral law.
-I think Joseph Smith’s life is a testament to the same principle.

-The strict rigidity we have assigned to our modern “law of chastity” combined with the misapplied concepts of essential perfection which we apply to our “prophet seers and revelators” (I use those term sarcastically here) forms the basis of my issue with this question which I think is one of the largest reasons why good people leave Mormonism with bitter feelings.
+The strict rigidity we have assigned to our modern “law of chastity” combined with the misapplied concepts of essential perfection which we apply to our “prophet seers and revelators” (I use those term sarcastically here), forms the basis of my issue with this question which I think is one of the largest reasons why good young people leave Mormonism with bitter feelings.
+This is especially sad because it’s so hypocritical given our history.
 Our pharisaic definition of “chastity” combined with our pharisaic view of our leadership dictates that Joseph Smith must have lived our modern concept of the law of chastity.
-And that all of his words and actions were that of a “prophet, seer and revelator”.
+And that all of his words and actions were that of a “prophet, seer and revelator.”
 And that God would not have let him “lead the church astray” in any way.
 (All false conclusions when you look at Biblical examples of prophets and High Priests).

 So naturally its devistating to the faith of members when they learn that Joseph Smith did not keep the Law of Chastity as defined by modern Mormonism or even that of his own revelations.
 There is evidence accepted by Church employed historians that he had sexual relations outside of his marriage to Emma, long before the doctrine of Plural Marriage was “revealed” to the church—and certainly before he was “legally and lawfully wedded” to them (see this article).
 The church essay’s attempt to spin his sexual affair with 16 year old house guest, Fanny Alger as a “first plural wife” is absolutely ridiculous.
 (Like God sent an angel with a drawn sword to command Joseph to go behind his wife’s back and have sex with a 16 year-old house guest who is staying with them to help Emma recover from physical troubles!
 And then denounce polygamy until 5 years later when he finally gives into it and starts marrying women left and right.)
 There is indisputable evidence that he lied about practicing plural marriage long before it was revealed to the church.
 I am appalled at the quotes suggesting that he only reluctantly introduced the doctrine of plural marriage after an angel with “a drawn sword” threatened to kill him if he didn’t.
 (That’s not how a Christ-like god works!)
 I am skeptical of the authenticity of D&C 132’s numerous threats to “destroy” Emma or any other woman who rejects plural marriage.
 I agree with Emma, the three witnesses and Joseph’s children, that he was deceived concerning polygamy.
 It was simply used as an excuse for adultery and dynastic power plays.
 I believe D&C 132 is a corrupted revelation and I believe all revelations have the ability to be corrupted by negative influences (see D&C 50:1–3, 1 John 4:1).
 Despite all this, I see divinity in Joseph’s pre-polygamy visions, the Book of Mormon, his revelations and in current Church strictures on sexual morality.